antireaction/queerrights-en/docs/transrights/intro.md

 **Gender identity** is an internal sense of what one's sex characteristics are _ought_ (supposed) to be like (bodily aspect, "sex identity") and/or be referred to as (social aspect).

 - Gender identity is **not chosen** for anyone, neither cis nor trans people.
+What one chooses is how one puts it into words, but the feelings (explained further down) being interpreted for that, are not under anyone's full control.

 - Gender identity is **not** what **gendered expectations or roles** one fits better, and being trans is not just disliking one's assigned gender role.

 - Gender identity is **not voluntary gender expression** (how a person chooses to dress, cut their hair, etc. - not including sex characteristics because nobody chooses them voluntarily, although they can be considered as part of _general_ gender expression).
-While gender expression is usually one that aligns with a given society's expectations for one's gender identity, it doesn't have to be and is not what determines a person's gender identity.
+While voluntary gender expression is often one that aligns with a given society's expectations for one's gender identity, it doesn't have to be and is not what determines a person's gender identity.
 	- Having a voluntary gender expression that does not correspond with societal expectations for one's gender identity is called **gender non-conformity (gnc)**.
-	Both cis and trans people can be gnc. **Gnc is not the same as non-binary or trans at all**, the former is about expression and the latter about identity.
+	Both cis and trans people can be gnc. **Gnc is not the same as non-binary or trans**, the former is about expression and the latter about identity.
-		- Many organizations will (in my opinion very wrongly) define being trans as having an identity _or expression_ that doesn't match one's assigned sex, but I'm assuming they are including sex characteristics as part of gender expression and hence gender non-conformity would also include having atypical sex characteristics.
+		- Many organizations will define being trans as having an identity _or expression_ that doesn't match one's assigned sex, but I'm guessing they are including sex characteristics as part of gender expression and hence gender non-conformity would also include having 			atypical (even not chosen) sex characteristics.
-		Since this site, and as far as I know a majority of trans people themselves, define gnc differently (not referring to sex characteristics), gnc will not be included as being trans here.
+		Since this site, and as far as I know a majority of trans people themselves, define gnc differently (not referring to not chosen sex 				characteristics), gnc will not be included as being trans here.
 		- **Crossdressing** (formerly also called "transvestism") is an "extreme" form of gnc and are often confused with trans people.
 		However, crossdressers differ fundamentally from trans people of the same assigned sex in that crossdressers change their appearance for entertainment